MDIMACat/rock-paper-scissors-game/README.md

 ## Author

-This Rock, Paper, Scissors game was created by [Siduduzile Snenhlanhla Mdima].
+This Rock, Paper, Scissors game was created by Siduduzile Snenhlanhla Mdima.

 Feel free to contribute to the project by submitting pull requests or reporting issues on the GitHub repository.